How To Stop Competitors Clicking Your Ads

 Once you have found the suspicious IP addresses that are being referred to your website via Adwords on a regular basis it’s time to block them.

-Google themselves have a very helpful Adwords support section which will guide you through how to exclude certain IP addresses from your Adwords campaign.
+You can read our guide on how to block IP addresses in Google AdWords here.
 Once you enter the IP addresses and click save, those users won’t be able to see your ads anymore.

 Although this method works, it can be a bit tedious and requires you to constantly update and check the IP addresses.